office: (206) 685-4196

 To explore metabolite exchange in bacterial-phytoplankton interactions, I have employed model microbial system approaches where I co-culture marine bacteria and diatoms together and use gene expression and metabolite analyses to assay for compounds passed between them.
 Through these approaches, I have detected exchange of novel organosulfur molecules (sulfonates) between diatoms and bacteria.
 Genes for biosynthesis and degradation of these organic sulfur compounds have limited distribution among phytoplankton and bacterioplankton, respectively, suggesting that sulfonated substrates underlie targeted microbial interactions.

 I am currently using a combination of laboratory- and field-based measurements to study sulfonates in terms of their contribution to marine organic matter flux, their taxonomically driven spatiotemporal dynamics, and their roles in ecosystem interdependencies.

 - B.S., Biology, Virginia Tech, 2008

 Durham BP, Boysen AK, Carlson LT, Groussman RD, Heal KR, Cain KR, Morales RL, Coesel SN, Morris RM, Ingalls AE, Armbrust EV.
-Disentangling microbial networks in the sea: sulfonate-based trophic interactions between ocean plankton.
-Nature Microbiology in revision.
+Sulfonate-based networks between eukaryotic phytoplankton and heterotrophic bacteria in the surface ocean.
+Nature Microbiology epub ahead of print.

 Becker KW, Collins JR, Durham BP, Groussman RD, White AE, Fredricks HF, Ossolinski JE, Repeta DJ, Carini P, Armbrust EV, Van Mooy BAS.
 2018.
 Daily changes in phytoplankton lipidomes reveal mechanisms of energy storage in the open ocean.
 Nature Communications 9: 5179.